justinbarnikow/Noted/README.md

 ## Features
 * create Lists
 * create Cards for any individual List
-* highlight Lists and Cards to displa prioritization
+* highlight Lists and Cards to display prioritization
-* edit the content and titles of all Lists and Cards by double-clicking item to edit
+* edit the content and titles of all Lists and Cards by double-clicking the item to edit

 ## Screenshots
 ### Noted (filled)